 1. Trapping: Hav-a-hart traps are an effective way to eliminate them in your yard and garden.
 After you trap them, you get rid of them for a while.
 The only problem is once you catch them, where do you release them?
 Eventually, new squirrels move into the empty territory vacated by the squirrels you trapped.
 But ah, how wonderful it is while they are gone!

 Important: Before you trap squirrels or any other animals, make sure to check your local laws.
 Many localities allow you to trap animal pests but do not allow you to transfer or release an animal into another area.
 In these cases, the local animal control office must be notified.

 Tip: Put walnuts, peanuts, or peanut butter into the traps.
 The nuts do not have to be fresh.
 Stales ones work just fine.
 Squirrels find these irresistible.

 2. Pepper Sprays: Pepper and other sprays will discourage them.
 One taste or smell, and they may scurry to your neighbor’s garden.
 Apply sprays on plants and fruit.
 But use caution on vegetables, as a residual “Pepper” taste can linger.
 Apply every one to two weeks and after rain.

 Find a Pepper spray recipe

-5. Cats: A natural predator that will help keep them away, only if the cat is a good hunter.
+5. Cats: A natural predator that helps keep them away, only if the cat is a good hunter.